ShivanshSrivastava2006/Orbit/README.md

    You’ll see a QR code in the terminal.
 Use any of the following:

    - 📱 Scan with Expo Go on Android(Playstore)/iOS
+     🚨 _Make sure that your laptop and phone should be on the same Wifi network_

    - 👨🏻‍💻 Press 'w' to directly open using Web App
    - 🧪 Use a development build
    - 💻 Launch on Android emulator